OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 ^ apparently cat (and probably echo too) don't know about the baud rate, there should be some underlying utility (such as stty, but not installed by default) that takes care of those details for it -->

-The Omega's `UART1` is accessible from the command line as the virtual device file `/dev/ttyS1`.
-We'll be using some command line tools to write (send) and read (receive) data to/from it just as if it were any other file.
+We'll be using some command line tools to write to (send) and read from (receive) data from `/dev/ttyS1` just as if it were any other file.

 #### Sending Data